fikri-rakala/learn-git-and-github/README.md

 # Learn Git and Github

 ## Introduction

-* What is version control
+### What is version control

+Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

-* What is Git
+### What is Git

+Git has three main states that your files can reside in: modified, staged, and committed.

+* Modified means that you have changed the file but have not committed it to your database yet.

+* Staged means that you have marked a modified file in its current version to go into your next commit snapshot.

+* Committed means that the data is safely stored in your local database.

-* What is Github
+### What is Github

+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 ## Set up Git
 ### 1. Installing Git